Table of Contents

-Therapy varies depending on the cause of vertigo.
+Therapy depends on the underlying cause of vertigo.

 Treatment of benign paroxysmal positional vertigo

-Treatment is typically provided by repositioning maneuvers.
-Of these, Epley’s is used most often.
-Epley’s maneuvre involves the positioning of heads in different positions.
-Lying the patient flat, their head is tilted to the left side until nystagmus and dizziness has passed.
+Treatment is typically provided by repositioning maneuvers (Epley’s).
+Epley’s maneuver involves positioning the head in different positions.
+Lying supine, the patient’s head is tilted to the left side until nystagmus and dizziness have passed.
 The patient’s head is then tilted in the other direction, again allowing nystagmus and dizziness to pass.
 Epley’s is effective in around 70% of patients with BPPV.

 Treatment of labyrinthitis

 Many things can inherently cause labyrinthitis including viral diseases like HIV and HSV.
-In most cases, the underlying disease should be treated, as treatment for the vertigo will be purely symptomatic in nature.
-In viral cases, Benzodiazepines have been found to successfully control vertigo.
+In most cases, the underlying disease should be treated, as a treatment for vertigo will be purely symptomatic in nature.
+In viral cases, benzodiazepines have been found to successfully control vertigo.
 Anti-emetics can be used for nausea and vomiting.

 Treatment of Meniere’s disease

 Management of symptoms is the goal for therapy in Meniere’s disease as there is currently no cure.
 Due to the pathophysiology of Meniere’s disease – where endolymphatic pressure is varyingly high – treatment has tended to attempt to reduce this pressure.